phillipadsmith/everycandidate.org/about.md

 * Thanks to candidate Rhonda Sussman for an update
 * Thanks to candidate Mark Henick for an update
 * Thanks to Tania Haas & Simon Loffler for sending in several flyers
+* Thanks to candidate Stephen Kazman  for an update